cubexch/gitbook/implied-matching.md

 Since that value may be between price levels and the API requires an integer for price, the price reported on the API will be rounded to the next price level away from the market (i.e. up for bids, down for asks).

+The market data `TopOfBook` feed disseminates best bid and ask levels in separate fields for:
+- the direct market
+- the implied market
+- the better of the two considered together

 ## Example Calculation

 Since lot sizes can differ between markets, we need to adjust for them.
-Here is one way to calculate the implied price:
+Here's one way to calculate the implied price:
 ```
 lot size ratio = base lot size / quote lot size